BryanJacobs/FIDO2Applet/docs/FAQ.md

 writable buffer space if your smartcard has at least 2k of RAM, is only used for long request chaining if your smartcard has 1k of RAM, and is only used for "ordinary" requests if you're under around 200 bytes of RAM.
-Great care has been taken to make sure the most common operations like getPinToken and getKeyAgreement don't write to flash.
+Great care has been taken to make sure the most common operations like getPinToken and getKeyAgreement don't write to flash unnecessarily.

+Note that operations like writing the largeBlobStore will, of course, use flash.

 If you want to assess exactly what is and is not in RAM on your particular Javacard, you can install the applet and send APDUs like the following: